Maxine Kumin: Career

 Kumin's many awards include the Eunice Tietjens Memorial Prize for Poetry (1972), the Pulitzer Prize for Poetry (1973) for Up Country, in 1995 the Aiken Taylor Award for Modern American Poetry, the 1994 Poets' Prize (for Looking for Luck), an American Academy and Institute of Arts and Letters Award for excellence in literature (1980), an Academy of American Poets fellowship (1986), the 1999 Ruth Lilly Poetry Prize, and six honorary degrees.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Kumin's name and picture.
 She was also awarded the Sarah Joseph Hale Award and the Levinson Prize.
 She has also received a National Endowment for the Arts grant and fellowships from the Academy of American Poets.
 In 1981–1982, she served as the poetry consultant to the Library of Congress.
 Kumin has been published in Beloit Poetry Journal.

 Critics have compared Kumin with Elizabeth Bishop because of her meticulous observations and with Robert Frost, for she frequently devotes her attention to the rhythms of life in rural New England.
 She has been grouped with confessional poets such as Anne Sexton, Sylvia Plath and Robert Lowell.
 But unlike the confessionalists, Kumin eschews high rhetoric and adopts a plain style.
 Throughout her career, Kumin has struck a balance between her sense of life's transience and her fascination with the dense physical presence of the world around her.
 She served as the 1985 judge of the Brittingham Prize in Poetry and she selected Patricia Dobler's Talking To Strangers.

 She taught poetry in New England College's Low-Residency MFA Program.
 She was also a contributing editor at The Alaska Quarterly Review.
 Together with fellow-poet Carolyn Kizer, she first served on and then resigned from the board of chancellors of the Academy of American Poets, an act that galvanized the movement for opening this august body to broader representation by women and minorities.

+In 1998 when Kumin was 73 she was almost killed in a horseback-riding accident which broke her neck.

 Kumin, aged 88, died in February 2014 at her home in Warner, following a year of failing health.

 Kumin is believed to be the last person to have seen Anne Sexton alive, as the two of them had had lunch the day of Sexton's suicide in 1974.